ECP-WarpX/WarpX/CONTRIBUTING.md

 Please DO NOT write large Pull Requests, as they are very difficult and time-consuming to review.
 As much as possible, split them into small targeted PRs.
+For example, if find typos in the documentation open a pull request that only fixes typos.
+If you want to fix a bug, make a small pull request that only fixes a bug.
+If you want to implement a large feature, write helper functionality first, test it and submit those as a first pull request.
-If you want to implement a feature, and are not too sure how to split it, feel free to ping other developers.
+If you want to implement a feature and are not too sure how to split it, just open an issue about your plans and ping other WarpX developers on it to chime in.

 Even before your work is ready to merge, it can be convenient to create a PR (so you can use Github tools to visualize your changes).
 In this case, please